 used to stop Tomcat.
 Those settings belong to CATALINA_OPTS.

 In combination with Linux containers or Linux cgroups, one additional detail becomes important: When no -Xmx is defined on the command line, the default heap size will be 25% of the container memory limit without any further upper limit.
-That means even the tiny shutdown helper process of Tomcat will then try to allocate 25% of your container size which will cause problems as most likely the main Tomcat process is already taking most of the container memory.
+That means even the tiny helper process of Tomcat will then try to allocate 25% of your container size on old Azul Platform Prime versions, which will cause problems as most likely the main Tomcat process is already taking most of the container memory.

-In those cases you will see the following error when trying to shut down Tomcat with "catalina.sh stop" or you will even see the Linux memory killer becoming active:
+In those cases you will see the following error when trying to start or shut down Tomcat with "catalina.sh start" or "catalina stop" or you will even see the Linux memory killer becoming active:

 [-UseZST][ERROR] Available physical memory is not enough to fund the backing storage